 - Apply strategies, tactics and incident command/incident management skills to emergency incidents

 - Application of management and leadership principles to fire department operations, interagency cooperation and implementation of policies and procedures

 - Development of skills and education for employment and advancement in fire and emergency services

 - Identify, examine and apply current and emerging concepts and practices in fire and emergency services

 - Exhibit an understanding of basic principles of safety related to firefighter life safety initiatives and focusing on the need for cultural and behavioral change in fire and emergency services

 - Identify the knowledge/skills required for operation, testing, inspection and maintenance of automated fire protection and suppression systems as well as operation at facilities equipped with these systems

 Graduate Survey Data

-The three-year graduation rate for the spring 2017 fire science
+The three-year graduation rate for the autumn 2019 fire